The ultimate MUNICH oktoberfest 2025 guide

 For more information on where Oktoberfest is and how to get there, click here.

-Despite the name, Oktoberfest actually starts mid-September as the festival was pushed forward in 1872 to take advantage of nicer weather, and so that the event could finish on the first Sunday of October – thereby coinciding with German Reunification Day, on October 3rd).
-Therefore the festival rages for anywhere between 14 and 16 days each year.
-Oktoberfest 2024 kicks off on September 21st and closes on October 6th 2024 (with Stoke Travel’s Oktoberfest campsite open from the 20th of September until the 7th of October).
+Despite the name, Oktoberfest actually starts mid-September as the festival was pushed forward in 1872 to take advantage of nicer weather, and so that the event could finish on the first Sunday of October – thereby coinciding with German Reunification Day (which is a public holiday), on October 3rd.
+Therefore, the festival rages for anywhere between 14 and 16 days each year.
+The date for Oktoberfest 2025 is from September 20th to October 5th, 2025 (with Stoke Travel’s Oktoberfest campsite open from the 19th of September until the 6th of October).

 • Once that keg is tapped then all beer halls can start serving Oktoberfest beers!